 Also Called: Blood Clot Treatment, IVC Filter Placement and Removal

 Deep vein thrombosis occurs when a blood clot forms in the deep veins of the body – usually in the leg.
-While deep vein thrombosis is a fairly common condition, it is also very dangerous.
+While DVT is a fairly common condition, it is also very dangerous.
 If the clot breaks away and travels through your bloodstream, it could end up in the lungs and cause a pulmonary embolism – a potentially fatal condition.
-Deep vein thrombosis is usually the result of blood-clotting abnormalities, periods of inactivity, narrowed veins, and trauma or injury.
+DVT is usually the result of blood-clotting abnormalities, periods of inactivity, narrowed veins, and trauma or injury.

-Symptoms of deep vein thrombosis include pain, swelling and discoloration around the area of the clot.
+Symptoms of DVT include pain, swelling and discoloration around the area of the clot.

 There are many causes or risk factors for DVTs which include: Age greater than 40, bed rest or prolonged inactivity, pregnancy, poor overall health, obesity, clotting disorders, injury, smoking, and hormone replacement therapy/birth control.